Kuwait-Technical-College/cybersecurity_zen_koans_app/CONTRIBUTING.md

 # Contributing to Cybersecurity Zen Koans App

 Thank you for your interest in contributing!
-This app was created by **KTECH Students** and we welcome all kinds of contributions, from app development to curating Zen koans.
+This app was created by **ktech Students** and we welcome all kinds of contributions, from app development to curating Zen koans.

-To get started with open source contributions, check out the [KTECH Contribute to Open Source](https://github.com/Kuwait-Technical-College/contribute_to_open_source) guide.
+To get started with open source contributions, check out the [ktech Contribute to Open Source](https://github.com/Kuwait-Technical-College/contribute_to_open_source) guide.

 ## 🚀 Option 1: Contribute to App Features